 Reading through that AMA, Meirick also explains how he’s really interested in literacy, art, censorship, and the importance of books, especially during childhood.
 That, he says, will be a large focus of the documentary.

 There’s still a ways to go before Scary Stories will be finished, though.
 But the trailer looks promising, and I’ll be looking forward to it.
-In the meantime, check out their official website, Facebook page, and Twitter account.
+In the meantime, you can check out their official website.